Can I Sue My HOA for My Slip and Fall?

 Legally Reviewed and Edited by: Terry Cochran

-Homeowners’ Associations (HOAs) are essential in maintaining the well-being and order of many residential communities.
-Their responsibilities span from the upkeep of common areas to enforcing community standards.
+Homeowners’ Associations (HOAs) help maintain the well-being and order of many residential communities.
+Their responsibilities range from the upkeep of common areas to enforcing community standards.
 However, if you experience an accident on the property, can you sue the HOA for a slip and fall?

 Determining if the HOA is at fault and if you have legal grounds to sue requires knowledge of Michigan’s premises liability laws.
 Our slip and fall attorneys at Cochran, Kroll, & Associates, P.C., can review your case, identify negligence, and help you sue the HOA for slip and fall injuries.